JakobTischler/MoreRealisticDLCs/README.md

 MoreRealisticDLCs
 =================

-A lua/xml project that adds MoreRealistic to the Farming Simulator DLCs
+A lua/xml project that adds MoreRealistic to the Farming Simulator DLCs.

+#### Authors:
+* modelleicher
+* Jakob Tischler

+**Warning: this is still a work in progress.
+No success or non-exploding PCs guaranteed!**